Do you have self-discipline?

 I find that writing down goals on a piece of paper and placing them within sight trains our self-discipline.
 Studies have also shown those who write down their goals are more likely to achieve their goals compared to those who don’t.
 The reason why the seemingly small act of writing down one’s goals works is because it serves as a constant reminder.
 Even when we forget about our goals it helps reignite the drive to achieve them, thereby disciplining our wavering minds.
 If the goal is so important that we’ve written it down as a reminder, it is undoubtedly worth fulfilling.

 Homeless to Billionaire

 Alongside self-discipline, I’ve spent years studying habits, techniques, and mindsets of the wealthiest people on the planet.
-I have been applying them in my life.
-My book “Homeless to Billionaire: The 18 Principles of Wealth Attraction and Creating Unlimited Opportunity” is a one-stop source of all the lessons you’ll need.
+I have been applying them to my life.
+My book “Homeless to Billionaire: The 18 Principles of Wealth Attraction and Creating Unlimited Opportunity” is a one-stop source for all the lessons you’ll need.
 Embark on your personal journey to success today!

 Leave a comment below, and join the conversation!